If every child in the world would be taught meditation, we would eliminate violence from the world within one generation – Dalai Lama

 While mediation requires children to approach the task with seriousness, you can always add a fun element to the whole exercise.
 Let us engage in the benefits of MEDITATION one letter at a time.

-METABOLISM booster: Stress is one big factor for children gaining weight.
+MANAGING body and mind: Stress is one big factor for children gaining weight.
 In response, children eat a lot of food to feel good.
 Meditation is known for calming nerves so every time your child feels stress or is depressed, he can turn to meditation to calm down.
 This acts as a metabolism booster because your child will lose his habit of turning to food for solace everytime he is stressed out.

-DECREASES depression: Meditation has shown an ability to reduce the symptoms of depression according to a study conducted at John Hopkins University.
+DECISION-making: Meditation has shown an ability to reduce the symptoms of depression according to a study conducted at John Hopkins University.
 Meditation involves an active form of brain training that results in heightened awareness of how things work out and why one is experiencing a feeling.
 This enables the participant to find out the cause of depression and, in the process, decrease this feeling.

-ANGER management: Meditation teaches your child to channel his anger in a positive way.
+TAMING anger: Meditation teaches your child to channel his anger in a positive way.
 Anger management is a very useful tool to teach children from an early age.
 Growing children are still learning to cope with anger and try to use this emotion as a defense against physical and emotional pain.

 The benefits of meditation on children and adults are well known.
 However, what is the best type of mediation for children?
 We take a look in this video.